PFI ban: Sack Kerala minister Devarkovil who has links with Rehab India, says BJP state chief

-The BJP in Kerala on Wednesday alleged state minister and Indian National League (INL) leader Ahamed Devarkovil has links with the Rehab India Foundation which has been banned by the Centre along with the Popular Front of India (PFI).
-It also sought his removal from the Cabinet.
+The BJP in Kerala alleged Wednesday that state minister and Indian National League (INL) leader Ahamed Devarkovil has links with the Rehab India Foundation which has been banned by the Centre along with the Popular Front of India (PFI), and sought his removal from the Cabinet.
+The minister has denied having any links to the foundation.

 The terror outfit Popular Front has murdered more than a dozen of BJP/RSS karyakarthas in the state.
 On behalf of the family members of Balidanis, I express my sincere gratitude to the @narendramodi government for suppressing this anti-national organisation.